adiawaskar/FactSphere/README.md

 ## 🌐 Frontend Setup

-# Fill in the frontend's .env-example and change its name to .env
+# Fill in the frontend's .env-example and rename it to .env

 ```bash
 cd frontend